mrchowmein/power_plant_mapper/README.md

    we can drop all but one of the rows that have all 3 identifiers.
 7. Lastly, the cleaned up and merged data frame will be saved as a CSV file.

+Percent power plants mapped: 34%
+General challenges: Fuel type and name were by the easiest way to merge the data.
+However parsing the strings was the primary challenge as some names were totally different or in a different language between datasets.
+While contextually I can see the matches, it was a challenge creating an algorithm to match names that were in different langages.

+Future improvements: With the adoption of NLP that works with more than one language.
+More plants can be mapped.